mbalesni/openpilot-pipeline/README.md

 ## Model

-We use the original CommaAI's supercombo model from [Openpilot 0.8.10 release]([Openpilot 0.8.10 Release](https://github.com/commaai/openpilot/tree/v0.8.10/models).
+We currently fine-tune the original CommaAI's supercombo model from [Openpilot 0.8.11 release](https://github.com/commaai/openpilot/tree/v0.8.11/models).
 It consists of three parts:

 - convolutional feature extractor (based on Resnet), followed by
 - a GRU (used to capture the temporal context)